|Intelsat 1 (Early Bird)

 provided 412 channels.

-- A commercial Earth resources and reconnaissance satellite owned by
+- Early Bird was also the name of a commercial Earth resources and reconnaissance satellite owned by

 EarthWatch of Longmont, Colorado.
 Images from Early Bird – the